openbabel/documentation/FileFormats/MDL_MOL_format.rst

 Read Options
 ~~~~~~~~~~~~

--s  *determine stereochemistry from atom flags*
+-s  *determine chirality from atom parity flags*

+       This is valid only for 0D information.
+Atom
+       parity is always ignored on reading for MOL files
+       containing 2D or 3D information.
+-T  *read title only*
--t  *read title only*
+-P  *read title and properties only*

+       When filtering an sdf file on title or properties
+       only, avoid lengthy chemical interpretation by
+       using the T or P option together with copy format.
 Write Options
 ~~~~~~~~~~~~~